Arbor Day Around the World

 Malta celebrates Arbor Day on January 15 every year.

-Namibia first celebrated Arbor day in 1991.
-The national Arbor day usually takes place every second Friday in October.
+Namibia’s national Arbor Day celebration usually takes place the second Friday in October.
 A national tree chosen as the Tree of the Year is planted, and tree planting is promoted country wide.

 New Zealand celebrates Arbor Day on June 5, which is also World Environment Day.